MaryanGelle/Productivity/readme.md

     - For HTML validation, I used the [W3C HTML Validator](https://validator.w3.org/).
     - For CSS validation, I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-    - For Accessability testing, I used the [PageSPeed](https://pagespeed.web.dev/).
+    - For Accessibility testing, I used the [PageSpeed](https://pagespeed.web.dev/).

 Please refer to [**_here_**](TESTING.md) for more information on testing Productivity.